EmmanuelBlessing95/LITA-SALES-DATA-ANALYSIS/README.md

 ### Data Sources

 This data was given to me to work on in my Ladies in Tech Academy class with Incubator Hub.
 The data had 8 columns and 50001 rows.
-The data used can be downloaded here: [downloadHere:](C:\Users\Emmanuel-Blessing\Downloads\Sales_data_LITA_CSV.csv)
+The data used can be downloaded here: [Here:](C:\Users\Emmanuel-Blessing\Downloads\Sales_data_LITA_CSV.csv)

 ### Tools used
 - Microsoft Excel for data cleaning and analysis.